Manfred Memorial Moon Mission

 Manfred Memorial Moon Mission (4M) was the first private lunar probe to successfully fly by the Moon.
-It was led by LuxSpace, a child company of German OHB System, and named in honor of OHB Systems founder, professor Manfred Fuchs, who died in 2014.
+It was led by LuxSpace, a child company of German OHB System, and named in honor of OHB Systems founder, Manfred Fuchs, who died in 2014.
 It was launched with the Chinese Chang'e 5-T1 test spacecraft on 23 October 2014.
 The lunar flyby took place on 28 October 2014, after which the spacecraft entered elliptical Earth orbit and continued transmission until 11 November 2014, exceeding its designed lifetime by four times.

 The spacecraft, along with the rocket stage to which it was attached, likely made impact with the surface of the Moon after its orbit decayed, on 4 March 2022.
 This made Luxembourg the eighth country to reach the surface of the Moon.

 Spacecraft

 The briefcase-sized probe, with a mass of 14 kg was built by the Luxemburg company LuxSpace.
 Its primary power source consisted of 28 non-rechargeable Saft LSH20 HTS lithium cells, which provided 4.5 W power for the payload electronics.
 It was permanently attached to the Long March 3C/G2 upper stage through the mission, and its design was adapted to function near the electromagnetic interference from the rocket's 1 kW S band transmitter.
 The secondary power source included 4 Saft MPS lithium-ion batteries recharged by a 2x8 grid of solar panels, to recharge its batteries.
 Unlike the primary power source, however, it was dependent on the spacecraft attitude (orientation) and rotation rate, determining the availability of sunlight to recharge the batteries.
 The onboard computer was an FM430.